virtual-kubelet/systemk/README.md

   configure?
 * Add a private repo for debian packages.
 I.e. I want to install latest CoreDNS which isn't in Debian.
 I need to add a repo for this...
 How?
-* If imagePullPolicy is set to Always, then apt-get install the binary ?
-If not check if the "image" can be found in $PATH and use it?
-* namespaces??
-Are they useful on a technical level for systemd?
-Right now they are used for naming only.

 ## Use with K3S